Last updated August 27th, 2025.

 Officially, Vietnam remains one of the few communist countries left on earth.

-Yet, over the past few decades, this rapidly growing nation of 100 million people has become a capitalist powerhouse.
+Yet over the past few decades, this rapidly growing nation of over 100 million people has become a capitalist powerhouse.

 The Vietnamese government realized a state-controlled economy wouldn’t effectively ride Southeast Asia’s wave of growth.
-Nor would it take full advantage of an ongoing foreign investment influx and the nation’s rising middle class.
+Nor would it take full advantage of an ongoing foreign investment influx and the Vietnam’s rising middle class.

 So, Vietnam took steps to ensure a smooth transfer of control from the state into the hands of private business owners.
 It hasn’t always been easy, though.